 Early History of the Pichetom family

-Another 255 words (18 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichetom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pichetom research.
+Another 128 words (9 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichetom History in all our PDF Extended History products and printed products wherever possible.

 Pichetom Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pichetom have been found, including Pichetone, Pichtone, Pickton, Picton and others.

 Early Notables of the Pichetom family (pre 1700)